nanomindsai/Compass/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 [![Python Version](https://img.shields.io/badge/python-3.9%20%7C%203.10%20%7C%203.11%20%7C%203.12-blue)](https://pypi.org/project/compass/)

-**Compass** is a flexible, modular framework for building search, retrieval, and knowledge applications powered by LLMs.
+**Compass** is a flexible, modular framework for building search, retrieval, and knowledge navigation applications powered by LLMs and embeddings.
+It features official support for agent frameworks like OpenAI's Agent SDK and Anthropic's Model Context Protocol (MCP).

 ## Features

 - 🧩 **Modular Components**: Mix and match embedders, retrievers, generators, and other components
 - 🔗 **Easy Integration**: Simple interfaces for connecting with various LLM providers and vector databases
+- 🤖 **Official Agent SDKs**: Built-in support for OpenAI's Assistants API (Agent SDK) and Anthropic's Model Context Protocol (MCP)
+- 🛠️ **Tool Framework**: Create and manage tools for agents to use, with automatic schema generation
 - 📊 **Evaluation Tools**: Built-in metrics and evaluation pipelines to measure performance
 - 🚀 **Scalable**: From prototypes to production-ready applications
 - 🔍 **Extensible**: Easily create custom components to suit your specific use case